Didcot and surrounding area infrastructure improvements

 - Archaeological investigations

-- Vegetation and site clearance to facilitate archaeological activities
+- Site clearance to facilitate archaeological activities

 - Set up of main compounds, site offices, and welfare facilities